edhzsz/reactnd-readable/README.md

-# Readable API Server
+# Readable App

+## Project Overview

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.
+The Readable project is a content and comment web app.
+Users are be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
+Users are also be able to edit and delete posts and comments.
+This content and comment structure is common across a large number of websites and applications, from news sites to blogs to aggregators like Hacker News and Reddit.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.
+This repository includes the code for the backend API Server and front-end application.

-## Start Developing

-To get started developing right away:
+## Building and running

 * Install and start the API server
     - `cd api-server`
     - `npm install`
     - `node server`
-* In another terminal window, use Create React App to scaffold out the front-end
+* In another terminal window, start the front-end app
-    - `create-react-app frontend`
     - `cd frontend`
+    - `yarn install`
-    - `npm start`
+    - `yarn start`

 ## API Server